inopinatus/reveal/README.md

 The open(1) utility has a `-R` option but it performs badly in some cases.
 Notably, when multiple files share a folder, only one of them will be selected.

-This utility was originally written for personal use, as a zsh-AppleScript hybrid that the excessively curious reader may find in `archive/reveal.zsh`.
+This utility was originally written for personal use as a zsh-AppleScript frankenscript that the excessively curious reader may find in `archive/reveal.zsh`.

 ## Contributing